The ranks opened suddenly, and a figure stepped into view.

 He was unarmed, yet he showed no fear as he surveyed the line of gleaming rifles before him.
 For a moment he stood quite still, his face inscrutable.
 Then, without taking his eyes away from the royalist regiment, he seized the front of his coat and ripped it open.

-“If there is any man among you who would kill his Emperor,” Napoleon declared, “Here I stand!”
+“If there is any man among you who would kill his emperor,” Napoleon declared, “Here I stand!”

-Some accounts differ as to precisely what happened next, but most agree on the fundamentals of the event itself.
+Some accounts differ as to exactly what happened next, but most agree on the fundamentals of the event itself.
 After a moment of silence, voices within the ranks of the 5th Regiment began shouting;

 “Long live the Emperor!”

 As the cry spread, it was taken up by more and more of the royalist soldiers.
 Before long they had lowered their weapons and, en masse, the entire regiment joined Napoleon’s army.

 The following day, the 7th Infantry Regiment joined the cause, followed by an ever increasing number of soldiers.
 Marshal Ney, a high-ranking royalist commander, promised the King that he would bring Napoleon to Paris bound inside an iron cage.
 With 6000 men at this back, Ney then proceeded to march against the Imperialist army – only to swear his allegiance to Napoleon upon their meeting.

 By the time the army reached Paris, they were able to enter the capital city unopposed.
 The royalists had fled before the Emperor’s advance and, once again, Napoleon Bonaparte had reclaimed his throne.

 In the end, of course, his reign would only last for a brief period.
 Remembered in history as Napoleon’s 100 Days, his fleeting return to power would end in the aftermath of the Battle of Waterloo.
 That crushing defeat for Napoleon and his troops saw the end of the war and the final abdication of the Emperor himself.